Town Branch Commons

 Along the Town Branch Commons corridor, you may experience:

-• Town Branch Water Walk an online education walking tour of the Commons.
+• Town Branch Water Walk is an online education walking tour of the Commons.
 You can check this out while walking along the trail or from the comfort of your own home.
 Visit the trail signs website to read and watch videos to learn more about water quality and the history of Lexington.

 • Isaac Murphy Memorial Art Garden is the first park in the United States to honor the earliest African American professional athletes – the Thoroughbred jockey.
 The garden is located on land once owned by Murphy in the historic East End of Lexington.
-The park features art and a small outdoor classroom and is the trailhead for the Legacy Trail and the Town Branch Trail - the first stop on the Town Branch Commons!
+The park features art and a small outdoor classroom.
+It is the trailhead for the Legacy Trail and the Town Branch Trail – the first stop on the Town Branch Commons!

 • Central Bank Center & Rupp Arena has over 200,000 sq. ft. of versatile banquet, exhibition and meeting space.
 The Convention Center and two attached convention hotels occupy a common corner, within easy walking distance to shopping, dining and entertainment destinations.
-Home to the 2012 NCAA Men’s Basketball Champions, the University of Kentucky Wildcats, Rupp Arena offers dozens of staging and seating configurations for all types of events.
+Home to the 2012 NCAA Men’s Basketball Champions, the University of Kentucky Wildcats, Rupp Arena offers dozens of staging and seating configurations for all events.
 Check out the Central Bank Center's website for upcoming events and to plan your visit!

 • Gatton Park on the Town Branch (COMING SOON!) is the signature park at the western most part of the Town Branch Commons.
 As both a green oasis in downtown Lexington and an active space that will serve all kinds of users, this park will be the anchor to Town Branch Commons.
 The park will occupy more than nine acres of space between the expanded Lexington Convention Center and Oliver Lewis Way.
-This signature park is being funded by private donors committed to the success of the park, and efforts are being led by the Town Branch Fund, a private organization.
+This signature park is being funded by private donors committed to the success of the park, and efforts are being led by the Gatton Park on the Town Branch non-profit, a private organization.
 Construction is currently underway.
 Learn more about the status of this project at the Gatton Park on the Town Branch website.

 Contact